Goodbye Cruel World (Shakespears Sister song): Music video

 The accompanying music video for "Goodbye Cruel World" was directed by British director Sophie Muller, who had previously worked with the band on several videos for their first album.
 The video features Fahey and Detroit spoofing famous melodramas such as Sunset Boulevard and What Ever Happened to Baby Jane?.
+Andrew Collis from Select wrote, "Strides ahead is 'Goodbye Cruel World', which features the Sisters gloriously vamping it up in a whatever-happened-to-Night-Of-The-Living-Dead/Sunset-Boulevard scenario."
+Muller would also be directing the video for the duo's next single, "Stay".